migillett/Meshtastic-Listener/README.md

 - `!post <message>` - posts a message to the board
 - `!read` - get all posts to the message board from the past n days.
 - `!clear` - soft deletes all messages from the BBS.
 Only available when a node id matches the admin id set in the env vars.
-- `!uplink` - returns a list of local devices sorted by signal to noise ratio (SNR).
 - `!waypoints` - adds a list of waypoints from the server to your local map with a ttl of 7 days.

 ## To Do